pynbody/pynbody/docs/tutorials/parallelism.rst

 Writing your own parallel code
 ------------------------------

+.. versionadded:: 2.0

+  Previously, pynbody had a hidden shared memory system that was used internally and by `tangos <https://pynbody.github.io/tangos/>`_ to share arrays between processes.
+This has been exposed for general use in pynbody 2.0.

 If you want to write parallel processing of large arrays, you can do so using `Cython <http://cython.org>`_ and OpenMP parallelisation.
 Since pynbody arrays are just wrappers around arrays, you can use standard techniques here.
 The possible complication